hegh/basics/README.md

 want to log during `init` then we will need to add special flag-based configuration to `ln` itself.
 But I am hoping that this won't be necessary.

+## lru - An LRU cache

+A simple read-through cache with least-recently-used eviction semantics.

+All you need to provide is a retriever function to look up values associated with keys, and a maximum cache size.
+Optionally, you can also provide a function to be called on eviction.

+See cache/lru/lru.go for usage instructions.

 ## refcount - For refcounting expensive resources